carlosandradeds/store_sales_predict/README.md

-# store_sales_predict
+# Store_sales_predict
-This repository contains instructions for operation of API
+This repository contains instructions for the operation of the machine learning API for sales prediction